CGurity/SDA/en/02-Policies and directives/0201-Introduction-to-policies.md

 * An amount of time has passed and now some security practices could be questioned or improved thanks to discoveries or updates.
 Take for example, when a critical vulnerability is discovered in a tool or when a new product emerges improving the conditions of the organization's processes so is desirable to be implemented.
 Normally these times are measured in months (e.g., between every 3 to 12 months).
 * There were changes related to security policies, including ones as a result of security incidents that affect the policy in question.

-In general, security policies own a clear instructional language, specifying specific actions to take in certain scenarios, take for example:
+In general, the security policies own a clear instructional language, specifying specific actions to take in certain scenarios, take for example:
 * X piece of information is transmitted through these channels: ...
 * It is not allowed to use the Y device to store highly sensitive information.
 * Z piece of information can be transmitted by the W channel under the following conditions: ...